The average Apple Watch user gets 49 minutes of deep sleep per night

 What about REM?
 The average Apple Watch user spends 20% of their time in REM sleep.
 Most people—4 of 5 people—spend between 15 and 25% of their time in REM.

-Is there a “normal” amount of core sleep?
+There’s no “normal” amount of core sleep

 Core sleep is the majority of your sleep time—about 67% on average.
 Core (or light) sleep is the least restorative, so having less core sleep as a percentage does not usually indicate a problem.
 Quite the opposite: it means you’re getting more REM or deep sleep.
+There’s no target amount of core sleep.

 My REM or deep sleep is below average.
 What could be the cause?